 - Automatic tracking of the delay between arcing and auxiliary contact operations for synchronous opening (patent pending)

 - Detection of wiring errors through phasor calculation (patent pending)

 - Controlled point-on-wave switching is a very effective way of reducing switching transients and enhancing circuit breaker performance

-- Synchronized closing reduces transient over-voltages and currents associated with switching operations of shunt capacitor banks, shunt reactors, transformers and transmission lines
+- Synchronized closing reduces transient over-voltages and currents associated with switching operations of shunt capacitor banks and shunt reactors

 - Synchronized opening allows for optimization of the circuit breaker arcing time.
 The arcing time may be increased with the purpose of minimizing the probability of re-ignitions